Edgar Allan Poe, Baltimore, MD, USA | Addresses – 515 W Fayette Street – MAP

 His alcoholism came back just as Poe wanted to settle down.

-He borrowed popular styles from Dickens and Elizabeth Barrett and it worked.
+It worked.
 To this day “The Raven” influences books, TV and movies.

 Death comes for Poe

-A mystery was born…
+Then a mystery was born…

 - How did he end up in that gutter?